frontendkey/blog-posts/posts/My-First-Awesome-Post.md

 ---
-"title": "What does securing an online account take" "description": "Securing an account does not mean that it is free from getting hacked.
-What should you do to lower the risk of getting hacked to the lowest ?"
+"title": "What does securing an online account take" "description": "Securing an account does prevent it from getting hacked.
+What should you do to reduce the risk of getting hacked to the lowest?"
 "id": 1
 "date": "2 Jan 2023"
 ---
-# hello world
+# What is a secure online account ?

-this is a test content
+A secure account does not make it unhackable, but it requires more effort and time.
+Well we often call it impossible, but there are still ways to make it happen, so don't assume.